HarshikaMaheshwari/learning-git/README.md

 # learning-git
-this is my first git repository
+This is my first Git Repository.
+Author - Harshika Maheshwari